zYeoman/myStars/README.md

 ## C# #

+- [NetSpeedMonitor](https://github.com/hanyizhao/NetSpeedMonitor) - This is a net speed monitor just like 360 for windows user.
 - [QuickLook](https://github.com/xupefei/QuickLook) - Bring macOS “Quick Look” feature to Windows
 - [Locale-Emulator](https://github.com/xupefei/Locale-Emulator) - Yet Another System Region and Language Simulator
 - [WaveFunctionCollapse](https://github.com/mxgmn/WaveFunctionCollapse) - Bitmap & tilemap generation from a single example with the help of ideas from quantum mechanics.